India

 a story

 When we first met Kripa, 28, the family was plunging into debt as she wasted away, with severe nausea and terrible headaches; the diagnosis – TB meningitis.
 We helped her get onto the right medicines and have better nutrition, but the situation was still grim.
-At one stage Jeshan babysat their 4 kids for a month (due to the Covid lockdown, no relative could come to stay) while Kripa’s husband stayed with her in hospital.
+At one stage Jeshan, our Indian teammate at the time, babysat their 4 kids for a month (due to the Covid lockdown, no relative could come to stay) while Kripa’s husband stayed with her in hospital.
 Later, Kripa’s weight dropped to 21kg and it looked like she wouldn’t make it.
 Miraculously, through a combination of prayer, dedication and unceasing love from her husband, Kripa began recovering.
-She has since bounced back to 32kg, is no longer vomiting and is without headaches.
-She has a few months to go to complete her TB medicines, but we are incredibly grateful.
+She has since bounced back to 42kg, is no longer vomiting and is without headaches.
+She has now completed her TB medicines and is back to normal life.

 support this work

-Most medical treatment in government hospitals is free or low cost, but sometimes there are big costs involved.
-To help with medical expenses for those in most need, either click the PayPal button, and choose “India team: Health care” from the drop-down list, or click the “Other Ways to Donate” button for other options.
+Most medical treatment in government hospitals is free or low cost, but sometimes there are big costs involved for tests, surgeries or medicines.
+The project budget is currently about US$ 1,300 per month.
+To help with medical expenses for those in most need, either click the PayPal button, and choose “India Projects” from the drop-down list, or click the “Other Ways to Donate” button for other options.
 100% of donations will be sent directly to the project.

 The Indian government has numerous schemes to help the poor, but the genuinely marginalised often have difficulty accessing them due to a lack of knowledge, corruption, and the convoluted nature of Indian bureaucracy.
 For many years, Yaqoob has been running training for numerous NGOs in how to help people access these services.
 He also created and curated a series of manuals on government services, which have been downloaded hundreds of thousands of times.
-More recently, Yusuf and Jeshan have been helping people from our slum and surrounding neighbourhoods with various government documentation issues.
+More recently, Yusuf and a local team of friends been helping people from our slum and surrounding neighbourhoods with various government documentation issues.

 The stats

-Over the past two years, we have assisted approximately:
+Over the past few years, we have assisted approximately:

 • 80 people to apply for public housing (only 1 success so far!)